 As a business, you don’t need to take every opportunity.
 I’ve talked with other professionals who’ve had similar experiences with “free advertising” and who don’t accept it anymore.

 Art is hard.
 Really hard.
-Making art that please people is even harder.
-Making art on command that please paying clients is professional excellence and personal sacrifice.
+Making art that pleases people is even harder.
+Making art on command that pleases paying clients is professional excellence and personal sacrifice.

 As a freelancer, don’t feel guilty asking for money for your product or service.
 It’s not selfish.
 It’s straightforward business.
 It’s how every other business treats every other business, and it’s how other businesses demand you treat them.

-To those offering free advertising to artists in exchange for their work, please respect that we’re not all just getting started.
+To those offering free advertising to artists in exchange for their work, please respect that creators are not all just getting started.
 We don’t all need free advertising.
 We do need money for the services, products and sacrifice we provide, just like your business does.